viniciusfreitasrj17/clean-architecture-node/README.md

 ### In Application Business Rules

-- Has Create Product UseCase
+- Has Create Product UseCase, Create Product Dto and Product Repository Protocol

 ### In Interface Adapters

-- Has Gateway Layer to create the product protocol
+- Has Controller Layer to create the product

 ### And, in Frameworks & Drivers